spyridon97/VTK/README.md

 3. Cherry-pick the Slicer specific commits from last branch.
 Resolve conflict as needed.

+4. To **test the changes**, locally rebuild VTK, CTK and Slicer.

-4. Publish the branch. (directly in this repo if you have push rights, or on a fork)
+5. Publish the branch. (directly in this repo if you have push rights, or on a fork)

-5. Update Slicer VTK external project and submit a pull request.
+6. Update Slicer VTK external project and submit a pull request.

 How to be granted push rights ?